A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 I offer an online creative dreamers group which meets fortnightly on Wednesday evenings for 90 minutes.
 The maximum group size is eight, plus me as group conductor.
 I am currently accepting enquiries to join the waiting list for this established online group.

-If you are based in the Greater Manchester area and able to commit to attending a fortnightly. in-person group please contact me for more information.
+I am also accepting enquiries for an in-person dream-sharing group.
+If you are based in the Greater Manchester area and able to commit to attending fortnightly. in-person sessions please contact me for more information.

-The group will be provided with resources to help with self-reflection and the opportunity to learn and apply some models from transactional analysis (TA).
+As a member of one of my therapeutic dream-sharing groups, you will be provided with a range of resources to help with self-reflection and the opportunity to learn and apply some models from transactional analysis (TA).

 Who is the creative dreamers group for?